Your data stays

 Analytics & error reporting

 We use PostHog (EU-hosted) for usage analytics and Sentry for crash reporting.
-These services receive:

 - Extension version and browser environment